HidekiNatsumi/Algorithms/README.md

 # Algorithms
-Some Algorithms That i tried to make
+Some Algorithms That i tried to make after learning at school